What do we know about the new Covid variant and how worried should we be?

 Three samples are from Hong Kong, three are from Botswana and the rest are from South Africa.

 Yes.
-Flights from South Africa, Namibia, Lesotho, Botswana, Eswatini and Zimbabwe will be suspended from midday on Friday and all six countries will be added to the red list.
+Flights from South Africa, Namibia, Lesotho, Botswana, Eswatini and Zimbabwe were suspended from midday on Friday and all six countries have been added to the red list.

+Health Secretary Sajid Javid told the House of Commons earlier on Friday that discussions are ongoing over whether or not extra countries should be added to the list.

-The UK and Scottish Government and Northern Ireland Executive said on Thursday that UK and Irish residents who arrived in England between midday Friday and 4am Sunday, and who have been in the six countries within the last 10 days, must quarantine at home for 10 days and take NHS PCR tests on Day 2 and Day 8, even if they already have a lateral flow test booked.
+The UK and Scottish governments and Northern Ireland Executive said on Thursday that UK and Irish residents who arrived in England between midday Friday and 4am Sunday, and who have been in the six countries within the last 10 days, must quarantine at home for 10 days and take NHS PCR tests on day two and day eight, even if they already have a lateral flow test booked.

-Passengers – including UK and Irish residents – arriving from 4am Sunday will be required to book and pay for a government-approved hotel and quarantine for 10 days.
-They must also take tests on day 2 and day 8.
+Passengers – including UK and Irish residents – arriving from 4am Sunday will be required to book and pay for a Government-approved hotel and quarantine for 10 days.
+They must also take tests on day two and day eight.

 Direct flights from the six nations to the UK are being temporarily banned until 4am on Sunday, once the quarantine hotels have been set up.

-From midday on Friday 26 November, non-UK and Irish who have visited the nations in the previous 10 days will be refused entry into England.
+Since midday on Friday, non-UK and Irish residents who have visited the nations in the previous 10 days have been refused entry into England.

+The Republic of Ireland, meanwhile, is examining additional restrictions such as visas, mandatory home quarantine, providing a negative PCR test or proof of vaccination and travel restrictions.

+Other countries including Germany, Italy, France, Israel, Japan and Singapore have also restricted travel over the variant while the European Commission has recommended EU countries introduce an “emergency brake” on travel from affected countries.

 – How is it different from the other variants?